 How does Beetroot juice lower blood pressure?

 Nitrate chemicals in the juice are converted rapidly to nitrite in the blood stream which is a very powerful blood vessel vasodilator (it enlarges them).
 As a result due the ‘physics of fluid dynamics’ the pressure in the fluid in that vessel reduces.
 You will be aware of this phenomenon if you have ever tried to blow up one if those long thin balloons, it’s almost impossible!
 You can ‘feel the pressure’ you need to generate to force air into the balloon – it almost bursts your eardrums!
 Compare this to the force needed to blow up a standard width balloon.
 This is similar to the difference in pressure that your heart would need to generate to push blood around your body with a narrow and wider blood vessel.
+Clinical studies have shown that healthy older men (aged over 65) had a lower clearance level during the treatment with Cialis.
+This was manifested in the following: the level of concentration and time of action were 25% higher than those of the men aged 19 to 45.
+This clinical difference is of particular importance.
+Therefore, selection of dosage is not required.

 Commenting on the study Dr Kapil said “This is the first evidence of BP reduction with dietary-nitrate supplementation and these findings suggest a role for dietary nitrate as an affordable, readily available adjunctive treatment in the management of patients with hypertension.